Bone china Black Fruit oatmeal bowl by Susie Cooper - 1969-73

 The Wedgwood Museum's collections include not only pieces of Wedgwood but also items made by Wedgwood's subsidiary firms, both before and after their amalgamation into the Wedgwood Group.
 In March 1966 Wedgwood took over R. H. & S. L. Plant Limited, which had itself merged with Susie Cooper Limited in 1960.
 After joining the Wedgwood Group Susie Cooper designed under the backstamp of both Wedgwood and William Adams.
 The Black Fruit pattern was introduced in 1958, before Susie Cooper joined the Wedgwood Group, and manufacture continued under the Wedgwood backstamp.
 It features a stylish series of fruit studies applied in covercoat, with large blocks of colour aerographed on to covers and the insides of some accompanying holloware.
 Although known collectively as Black Fruit the original 1958 designs had seperate pattern numbers for the different fruit and aerographed colour combinations.
 C893 featured a pear with grey blue aerographing; C894 featured grapes and fern green aerographing; C895 featured a strawberry and Sevres blue aerographing; C896 featured an apple and charcoal aerographing; C897 featured a peach and aerographing in cantaloupe; C898 featured cherries and chartreuse aerographing.
 In addition the subsequent listed pattern, C899, was called Susie Cooper Black and White and featured the black fruit designs on ware accompanied with simple banded saucers.
 In 1964 the pattern was reworked again as pattern number C2026 where it had no colour finish applied.
 In 1972 Black Fruit went on the matchings list, going non current in 1975.
 The fact that the pattern straddled Susie Cooper's amalgamation into the Wedgwood Group means that there are a number of variations to the backstamps on Black Fruit items.
 This has the Susie Cooper Design backstamp that was in use from 1969 but is without the registered trade mark symbol which was introduced in 1973, meaning this object dates between 1969-73.
-The bowl features the grapes design.
+The bowl features the peach design.
 In 1971 the retail price for this item would have been £1.00.

 - Type of object: Dessert ware/bowl